 Alan serves as a member of the privacy, intellectual property, technology, and antitrust litigation advisory committee of the National Chamber Litigation Center (affiliated with the US Chamber of Commerce).
 Alan also serves on the American Bar Association's cybersecurity legal task force by appointment of the ABA president.

 Alan's government service is extensive.
-He served as vice chairman of the White House Privacy and Civil Liberties Oversight Board, a panel established by the legislation implementing the recommendations of the 9/11 Commission, from March 2006 through January 2008.
+He served as vice chairman of the White House Privacy and Civil Liberties Oversight Board, a panel established by the legislation implementing the recommendations of the 9/11 Commission, from March 2006 to January 2008.
 Alan was appointed to this part-time position by President George W Bush following confirmation by the United States Senate.

-Mr Raul received his JD from Yale Law School in 1980, his MPA from Harvard University in 1977 and his AB (magna cum laude) from Harvard University in 1975.
+Alan received his JD from Yale Law School in 1980, his MPA from Harvard University in 1977 and his AB (magna cum laude) from Harvard University in 1975.
 He is admitted in the District of Columbia and New York.